mateusvicente100/bird-socket-client/README.md

 ```

 ## Getting Started
-You need to use WebSocket.Server
+You need to use WebSocket.Client
 ```pascal
 uses WebSocket.Client;
 ```